nkdAgility/azure-devops-migration-tools/src/VstsSyncMigrator.Extension/README.md

 ## What can you do with this tool?

-- Migrate Work Items from one Team Project to another Team Project (*new v8.3*) and Sync changes after a migration
+* Migrate Work Items from one Team Project to another Team Project
+* *new v8.3* Sync changes after a migration
-- Merge many Team Projects into a single Team Project
+* Merge many Team Projects into a single Team Project
-- Split one Team Project into many Team Projects
+* Split one Team Project into many Team Projects
-- Assistance in changing Process Templates
+* Assistance in changing Process Templates
-- Bulk edit of Work Items
+* Bulk edit of Work Items
-- Migration of Test Suits & Test Plans
+* Migration of Test Suits & Test Plans

 ## Change Log

+- v8.10 - Added `LinkMigrationSaveEachAsAdded` to help mitigate `TF26194: unable to change the value of the 'Parent' field` error.
+Remvoved `UpdateSourceReflectedId`
+- v8.9 - Added 'Collapse Revisions' feature to collapse and attache revisions instead of replaying them
+- v8.8 - 'SkipToFinalRevisedWorkItemType' feature added to handle scenario when changing Work Item Type
 - v8.7 - Support for inline images using a Personal Access Token added to the Source Project
 - v8.6 - Support for fixing links from TFVC Changesets to Git Commits using a mapping file generated from a Git-TFS migration.
 - v8.5 - Attachment Max size and linking work items to git repos between projects.